fastmail/mint-tag/README.md

 it from the named environment variable instead.
 That means you can commit the configs without worrying about leaking secrets.

-`build_steps` is contains multiple steps; each must include a label, a pointer to a remote config, a name, and an optional tag prefix.
-If you specify it, you'll get a tag in the form `PREFIX-yyyymmdd.nnn-gSHA`, where `yyyymmdd` is the current date in UTC, and `nnn` is a serial number (starting at 001, incremented each day).
+`build_steps` is an array of steps.
+Each must include a label, a pointer to a remote config, a name, and an optional tag prefix.
+If you specify it, you'll get a tag in the form `PREFIX-yyyymmdd.nnn-gSHA`, where `yyyymmdd` is the current date in UTC, and `nnn` is a serial number (starting at 001, reset every day, incremented on each of a day's builds).
+If you don't, specify a tag prefix, the step will be untagged.

 If a build step has a `trusted_org` key, it means only merge requests authored by members of that organization will be included in the build.